 - For identification purposes

-- Easier to identify kitten amongst a litter
+- Easier to identify kittens in a litter

 - Collared cats are easier to spot e.g. reflective cat collars